espressif/esp-idf/docs/en/security/secure-boot-v1.rst

 - Efuses are used to store the secure bootloader key (in efuse BLOCK2), and also a single Efuse bit (ABS_DONE_0) is burned (written to 1) to permanently enable secure boot on the chip.
 For more details on eFuses, see *{IDF_TARGET_NAME} Technical Reference Manual* > *eFuse Controller (eFuse)* [`PDF <{IDF_TARGET_TRM_EN_URL}#efuse>`__].

-- To understand the secure boot process, first familiarise yourself with the standard :doc:`ESP-IDF boot process <../api-guides/startup>`.
+- To understand the secure boot process, first familiarise yourself with the standard :doc:`../api-guides/startup`.

 - Both stages of the boot process (initial software bootloader load, and subsequent partition & app loading) are verified by the secure boot process, in a "chain of trust" relationship.